blues/app-accelerators/33-room-occupancy-monitor/README.md

 The "File" field for each note on the events page will be `door.qo`.

 Now, to test the PIR motion sensor, simply wave your hand in front of the plastic dome or walk by it.
-You should see a note on the events page for your project like this:
+After some time you should see a note on the events page for your project like this:

 ```json
 {